 Some will inflict a“mortal blow” to their fundability before startup investors even see their executive summary or financials.
 While unintended, many of the messages telegraphed point the investor to a single conclusion, the startup and its management are not fundable.
 While this is clearly not the intention of the entrepreneur, it is in effect what occurs.

 If an angel investor, angel group or VC is considering an investment in a startup, one of their initial due diligence requests will be to obtain a copy of the startup’s Cap and Debt Tables.
 The latter should provide a summary of the startup’s long term debt, including contingent liabilities.
 It would not include operating debt such as accounts payable, unless such debt was extraordinarily large.
 Untapped lines of credit would also be excluded.
 Finally, Convertible Notes, that are created with the specific expectation of a future funding round, and conversion to equity, while included, are effectively treated as equity for investor purposes, as they will utilize it to determine the future impact on the Cap Table once converted, not as a risk factor on the debt table.

-However, debt including Notes Payable, Long-term Loans, Mortgages, accrued and unpaid taxes, accrued and unpaid salaries, benefits and or bonuses, debt incurred through the provision of outside services such as significant legal and accounting fees, and contingent liabilities of any kind are all debt and would be viewed negatively by the investor, unless cash has been earmarked and set aside to pay those debts.
+All these forms of debt would be viewed negatively by the investor, unless cash has been earmarked and set aside to pay those debts.
 There are a variety of reasons for this reaction from investors:

 To avoid the purgatory of being non fundable, entrepreneurs should consider the investor’s view and structure their balance sheet in an “investor friendly” manner before submitting an executive summary and financials to startup investors for consideration.